brightly-salty/tiny-vm/ROADMAP.md

 - syntax highlighting
 - show breakpoints in source tab
 - nice handling of indents in source tab
-- add way to see the TIDE Cpu state, or at least focus the input box when awaiting input
+- add way to see the TIDE Cpu state
 - show keyboard shortcuts in menu